 - Creating publications and documents to promote all events and services provided to members of AHSUM.

-- Promoting all services, events and activities, in collaboration with the DSE.
+- Promoting all services, events and activities, in collaboration with the DE and DS.

 - Posting notices of meetings and remove all old notices where appropriate.

-- Approving/Posting all event notices and remove old notices in BMH.
+- Approving/posting all event notices and removing old notices in BMH.

 The DCSOP’s duties and responsibilities include:

-- Maintaining AHSUM’s homepage and other online social media networks (i.e. Facebook, Twitter, etc.)
+- Maintaining AHSUM’s homepage and other online social media networks (i.e. Facebook, Instagram, etc.)

 - Posting weekly minutes from the executive and general meetings and to email them to all AHSUM class representatives.

-- Posting all services, upcoming event and activity announcements on the AHSUM website, in collaboration with the DPRP.
+- Posting all services, upcoming event and activity announcements on the AHSUM website, in collaboration all of AHSUM, mainly other Directors.

-- Publishing an AHSUM newsletter at least twice per term, detailing AHS events and news, in collaboration with the AHS students relations officer
+- Publishing an AHSUM newsletter at least once per term, detailing AHS events and news, in collaboration with the AHS Student Relations Officer

 The Program Representatives duties and responsibilities include: